-You can turn a small yard, a corner in a community garden or an unused space in your home into a thriving vertical farm for vegetables and fish.
+Turn a small yard, a corner in a community garden or an unused space in your home into a thriving vertical farm for vegetables and fish.
 A household-sized vertical aquaponic system can fit into a 3ft by 5ft (1m x 2m) area and feed a family year-round.
-Sean Brady, the aquaponics projects coordinator at the Center for Sustainable Aquaponics and Nourish the Planet in Loveland, Colo., showed us how to build a system from scrap he found around the greenhouse.
+Sean Brady worked as the aquaponics projects coordinator at the Center for Sustainable Aquaponics and Nourish the Planet in Loveland, Colorado, when he showed us how to build a system from scrap he found around the greenhouse.

 More food, less water